How is energy bought and sold and how does this affect prices?

 When buying renewable energy, suppliers sign a long-term contract, known as a Power Purchase Agreement (PPA), with an energy generator.
 This is simply a long-term agreement for a generator to provide a supplier or even a large or industrial business with electricity.
 For instance, Octopus Energy has a PPA with Shell Energy Europe Ltd, while EDF Energy has a PPA with RWE.

-How is energy sold?
+How is energy sold to customers?

 The UK’s energy supply is sold on the retail market.
 After buying energy at the wholesale rate, several costs are added to make up the retail rate paid by consumers.